w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 - Enable read operations
 - In sync with the master
-- Can become masterif the latter fails
+- Can become a master if the latter fails

 :::
 ::: {.column width=50%}